vaisest/caesura/README.md

 If you encounter any issues:

-1. Check the logs for errors.
+1. Check the logs for errors

 The logging verbosity can be adjusted with the `--verbosity <LOG-LEVEL>` option.
 The available log levels are: